Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

     * ipaddress: Install ipaddress if not there already `$ pip3 install ipaddress==`
     * Make sure that PATH variable has `/root/local/bin`,`/usr/local/sbin`,`/usr/sbin`,`/usr/bin` directories

-6. You will need to set your hostname to something other than localhost `hostnamectl set-hostname --static --transient --pretty <new-name>`
+6. You will need to set your hostname to something other than localhost `hostnamectl set-hostname --static --transient --pretty <new-name>`.
+Try `sudo' if the command fails

 7. Add/set entry corresponding to <new-name> in above command to `/etc/hosts` file